Lower bounds for mask polynomials with many cyclotomic divisors: An example with 4 prime factors

 (The existence of primes satisfying (\ref{4p-e1}) is guaranteed by Bertrand's Postulate.)
 Then there exists a set $A\subset \ZZ_M$ such that: \begin{itemize} \item[(i)] the prime power cyclotomic divisors of $A(X)$ are $\Phi_{p_i^\alpha}(X)$ for all $i=1,2,3,4$ and $\alpha=2,3,4$, \item[(ii)] $A$ satisfies both (T1) and (T2), so that in particular we have $|A|=(p_1p_2p_3p_4)^3$, \item[(iii)] additionally, $A(X)$ has the unsupported cyclotomic divisor $\Phi_{p_1p_2p_3p_4}(X)$. \end{itemize} \end{theorem}

 \begin{proof} Let $N=p_1p_2p_3p_4$ for short, and recall that

 Define a set $U\subset\ZZ_M$ via

 so that $U=N\ZZ_M \simeq \ZZ_{D(M)}$.
-By Lemma \ref{lma:longfibersdivisors}, $F_{i,3}$ is divisible by all $\Phi_s$ such that $p_i^2\mid s \mid M$, since then we have $s \mid M$ but $s\nmid (M/p_i^2)$.
+By Lemma \ref{lma:longfibersdivisors}, $F_{i,3}$ is divisible by all $\Phi_s$ such that $p_i^2\mid s \mid M$, since then we have $s \mid M$ but $s\nmid (M/p_i^3)$.
 It follows that $U$ has the prime power cyclotomic divisors indicated in (i), and satisfies both (T1) and (T2).
 In the terminology of \cite{LL1}, $U$ is a standard tiling set with these cyclotomic divisors.
 We also have $U\oplus B=\ZZ_M$, where

-We do not have $\Phi_N|U$, since $U$ modulo $N$ is simply the point $0$ with weight $|U|=N^3$.
-However, we will now rearrange the long fibers in $U$ to get a set $A$ whose mask polynomial does have $\Phi_N$ as an additional divisor.
+We do not have $\Phi_N \mid U$, since $U$ modulo $N$ is simply the point $0$ with weight $|U|=N^3$.
+However, we will now rearrange the long fibers (i.e., sets with mask polynomial $X^lF_{i,3}(X)$ for some $l$) in $U$ to get a set $A$ whose mask polynomial does have $\Phi_N$ as an additional divisor.

 We first construct a decomposition

 where the sets $U_i$ are nonempty, pairwise disjoint, and each $U_i$ is a union of long fibers in the $p_i$ direction.
 Specifically, let $d_1,d_2,d_3$ be integers such that